alaingoldman/Truffle/README.md

 }
 ```

-Now lets go ahead and make our app have a touch event to trigger both a get and a set function from that contract. `App.js`
+Now lets go ahead and make our app have a touch event to trigger both a get and a set function from that contract.

+Go to `truftest/src/App.js` and add this.

 ```
 import React, { Component } from 'react' import MySale from '../build/contracts/MySale.json'